nissan-ajith-padmakumar/style-guide/javascript/es6-and-above/arrow-functions.md

 When you must use an anonymous function \(as when passing an inline callback\), use arrow function notation.

-{% hint style="warning" %}
-Why?
+> Why?
 It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.
-{% endhint %}

-{% hint style="warning" %}
-Why not?
+> Why not?
 If you have a fairly complicated function, you might move that logic out into its own named function expression.
-{% endhint %}

 ```javascript
 // bad